KyCodeHuynh/Hail/README.md

 * The other side positively acknowledges received content.
 * The sending side retransmits after some time-out interval for receiving an acknowledgement.
-* One of the sides closes the connection.

 ### Connection Establishment